 6. Rolling 4-yr Div. > 15%

-UTX earned two Stars in this section for 1.) and 3.) above.
+UTX earned two Stars in this section for 1.) and 2.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
-UTX earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1936 and has increased its dividend payments for 20 consecutive years.
+The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
+The company has paid a cash dividend to shareholders every year since 1936 and has increased its dividend payments for 21 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 The negative NPV MMA Diff. means that on a NPV basis the dividend earnings from an investment in UTX would be less than a similar amount invested in MMA earning a 20-year average rate of 3.68%.
 If UTX grows its dividend at 4.9% per year, it will never equal a MMA yielding an estimated 20-year average rate of 3.68%.

 Memberships and Peers: UTX is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
 The company's peer group includes: The Boeing Co.
 (BA) with a 2.3% yield, General Electric Co.
 (GE) with a 3.4% yield and Honeywell International Inc. (HON) with a 2.0% yield.